jhlagado/struct-z80/README.md

 let result = a;
 ```

-In assembly language, you could load the accumulator with the input and compare it with zero.
-This may set the zero flag.
-If the test fails could branch conditionally over the code in the "then" clause and go to the "else" clause.
-If the test succeeds it could execute the "then" clause but then we want to skip over the "else" clause with an unconditional branch to the end of the if statement (i.e. the "endif" label).
+In assembly language, we could load the accumulator with the input and compare it with zero.
+This may or may not set the zero flag.
+If the flag is false (test fails) we could jump conditionally over the code in the "then" section and go to the "else" section.
+If the test succeeds we could execute the "then" section but then we want to skip over the "else" section with an unconditional branch to the end of the if statement (i.e. to "endif").

 ```
     ld a,(input)